fable-compiler/fable-compiler.github.io/docsrc/introduction/foreword.md

 title: Foreword
 ---

-# About the Fable compiler project.
-Goals & perspective.
+*About the Fable compiler project.
+Goals & perspective.*

-## Foreword

 Initiated by [Alfonso Garcia Caro](https://github.com/alfonsogarciacaro) in 2016, the Fable project federates developers from very different fields to allow the use of F# in JavaScript projects.